CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 ### Apply and Save a Configuration

 The following example command configures the front panel port interfaces swp1 thru swp4 to be slaves in bond0.
 The configuration is only in a pending configuration state.
-The configuration is **not** applied to the running configuration and does not persisent after a reboot.
+The configuration is **not** applied.
+CUE has not yet made any changes to the running configuration.

 ```
 cumulus@switch:~$ cl set interface bond0 bond member swp1-4
 ```

 To apply the pending configuration to the running configuration, run the `cl config apply` command.
-The configuration does **not** persisent after a reboot.
+The configuration does **not** persist after a reboot.

 ```
 cumulus@switch:~$ cl config apply